 This system is called EWOD – Electrowetting on Dielectric – and in our prototype device it is proving very effective.
 It works as the electrodes on the surface of the chip are turned on and off, causing changes in the surface tension which move the droplet of solution around the board.

 The droplet is held at a steady 37°C to mimic body temperature, which throws up the problem of evaporation.
 To combat this, there are two ways that CellPreserve can operate.
 The first is to float a coating of oil around the droplet, to prevent loss of liquid.
-The other is to surround the cell-containing droplet with sacrificial droplets on adjacent electrodes.
+The other is to surround the cell-containing droplet with sacrificial droplets on nearby electrodes.
 These will work together to protect the cell’s environment as they will evaporate first and can easily be topped up.

 Here at Cambridge Consultants, we have a wealth of experience in microfluidic work and in fabrication at cellular level.
 Our aim in this piece of in-house research was to create a system that is of genuine and affordable practical use to medical labs.
 So, if pushing the project closer to a commercial product launch is something that interests you, please drop me an email.
 It would be great to continue the conversation.